Adaptive Testing for LLM Evaluation: A Psychometric Alternative to Static Benchmarks: Introduction

-To address these limitations, we propose \CAT\ (Adaptive Testing for LLM Ability Scoring), an adaptive evaluation framework based on computerized adaptive testing (CAT; \citep{lord1980, wainer2000computerized, weiss1982improving}). \CAT\ first calibrates benchmark items using three-parameter logistic (3PL) IRT models to estimate item difficulty, discrimination, and guessing parameters \citep{birnbaum1968some,hambleton1991fundamentals}.
+To address these limitations, we propose \CAT\ (Adaptive Testing for LLM Ability Scoring), an adaptive evaluation framework based on computerized adaptive testing (CAT) \citep{lord1980, wainer2000computerized, weiss1982improving}. \CAT\ first calibrates benchmark items using three-parameter logistic (3PL) IRT models to estimate item difficulty, discrimination, and guessing parameters \citep{birnbaum1968some,hambleton1991fundamentals}.
 Then, rather than administering fixed item sets, \CAT\ dynamically selects items with maximum Fisher information for each model's current estimated ability, terminating when precision thresholds are reached.
-This approach directly addresses all three limitations: Fisher information-guided selection provides precise ability estimates that distinguish models with identical accuracy, dynamic item selection reduces contamination through diverse test forms, and adaptive termination achieves reliable evaluation with significantly fewer items.
+This approach directly addresses all three limitations: Fisher information-guided selection provides precise ability estimates that distinguish models with identical accuracy, dynamic item selection prioritizes highly discriminative items rather than treating all questions as equally informative, and adaptive termination enables reliable evaluation with far fewer items and substantially less time than full-benchmark scoring.

-We validate our framework across five major benchmarks (WinoGrande, TruthfulQA, HellaSwag, GSM8K, ARC). \CAT\ achieves competitive or superior performance to static baselines: on TruthfulQA, it attains the lowest MAE (0.067) using only 51 items; on HellaSwag, it matches MetaBench accuracy (0.154 MAE) while requiring 3× fewer items (39 vs 93).
-Across benchmarks, \CAT\ requires 30-78 items on average compared to thousands in full evaluation, while IRT-based estimates reveal systematic rank reordering that exposes limitations of accuracy-based evaluation.

-Our contributions are: (1) We demonstrate fundamental limitations of average-score evaluation and establish the benefits of psychometric ability estimates for LLM evaluation.
-(2) We develop \CAT, the first large-scale adaptive testing framework for LLMs, achieving 90\% item reduction while maintaining measurement precision and natural contamination resistance through $<10\%$ item exposure rates.
-(3) We provide comprehensive psychometric analysis of five major benchmarks, revealing that IRT-based estimates cause systematic rank reordering ($23-31\%$ of models shift more than 10 positions) and identifying that $3-6\%$ of items exhibit negative discrimination due to annotation errors, with calibrated item banks released for reproducible evaluation.
+We evaluate \CAT\ across five major benchmarks, including WinoGrande \citep{ai2:winogrande}, TruthfulQA \citep{lin2021truthfulqa}, HellaSwag \citep{zellers2019hellaswag}, GSM8K \citep{cobbe2021gsm8k}, ARC \citep{allenai:arc} and find that it matches or exceeds the accuracy of strong static baselines while using far fewer items.
+For example, \CAT\ achieves the lowest MAE on TruthfulQA ($0.064$ with 48 items) and HellaSwag ($0.157$ with 41 items), and matches MetaBench \citep{metabench} on WinoGrande while using 2× fewer items (70 vs.\ 133).
+It also outperforms TinyBenchmarks \citep{polo2024tinybenchmarks}, which uses 97–100 items but yields higher error across all benchmarks.
+Overall, \CAT\ requires only 30–89 items per benchmark compared to hundreds in static subsets, and attains the lowest Information Efficiency Score (IES) across all benchmarks, demonstrating the strongest accuracy–efficiency tradeoff.